wvhulle/rust-course-ghent/session7/slides.typ

     - `futures` offers a bare bones executor #link("https://docs.rs/futures/latest/futures/executor/struct.ThreadPool.html")[`ThreadPool`]
     - `tokio` offers a `Runtime` with reactor included (supplies "time" etc.)

+    #pause

+    #warning[Embassy is not a traditional async run-time, built for small embedded devices.
+It has no allocator (no heap).]
   ],

   diagram(